 The bottom line is, both of these platforms are fantastic.
 So, how come many people face the hurdle of having to choose only one?

 Well, making a pick between Webflow or Elementor depends on your aim.
 You must opt for the builder most suitable for you as a creator.
-After all, there are so many different types of websites: e-commerce, blogs, social media sites, the list goes on.
+After all, there are so many different types of websites: e-commerce, blogs, social media sites, wordpress themes; the list goes on.
 To get the most bang for your buck, you’ll have to learn the merits as well as the pitfalls of each platform when it comes to the type of content you plan to generate.